Grading Student Work

 - Returning assignments and helping students understand their grades

-This section contains general tips on how to make your grading both more effective and more efficient.
-You will also find specific suggestions here about designing assignments, setting standards and policies, using grading rubrics, and writing comments on student work.
+Throughout these sections, you will find specific suggestions about designing assignments, setting standards and policies, using grading rubrics, and writing comments on student work.

 You might also find relevant information in other sections of this online guide, for example, Working with Student Writing (for working with student essays), Academic Misconduct (for addressing cheating and plagiarism), and Evaluating and Improving Your Teaching (for assessing and learning from your efforts).